- 7-Minute Article

 A common question among people planning for retirement is whether their savings and income sources will support the lifestyle they desire.1 While the “right” amount of savings depends on each person’s individual circumstances including potential expenses, planned retirement age, and life expectancy — there is a way to begin assessing whether retirement planning is on track.

-Here is a step-by-step approach to estimate potential retirement income and expenses and help determine whether the current mix of savings and investments is sufficient to support retirement needs.
+Here is a step-by-step approach to estimate potential retirement income and expenses and help determine whether the current mix of savings and investments may be sufficient to support retirement needs.
 Consulting with a financial professional during this process can help identify opportunities to strengthen your plan before retirement.

 Start by calculating all guaranteed retirement income, such as pensions and annuities, as well as estimated Social Security.
 Each person’s Social Security benefit will depend on a number of factors, including earnings history and the age at which they claim benefits, but the maximum Social Security benefit for a person retiring at full retirement age in 2022 (between age 65 and age 67) is $3,345 a month – or about $40,000 a year.2

 To create a personalized estimate for Social Security benefits, use the Social Security Administration’s Retirement Estimator.

-2. Next, estimate potential income from savings, including all assets in 401(k)s, IRAs, and other saving or investment accounts.
+Next, estimate potential income from savings, including all assets in 401(k)s, IRAs, and other saving or investment accounts.
 A common guideline for income planning is to assume a 4% annual withdrawal rate from savings.
-The theory behind this rule is that using this assumed withdrawal rate can help calculate how much is needed to last for 30 years in retirement, based on historical returns of the U.S. stock market.
-But the 4% rule is just a starting point — it’s important to work with a financial professional to determine an appropriate withdrawal rate for individual circumstances.
+The theory behind this rule is that using this assumed withdrawal rate can help calculate how much is needed to last for 30 years in retirement, based on historical returns of the U.S. stock market.3 But the 4% rule is just a starting point — it’s important to work with a financial professional to determine an appropriate withdrawal rate for individual circumstances.

 Here’s how to perform the calculation to estimate a 4% withdrawal rate: